itzzzH/PokePal/README.md

 <img width="182" height="70" alt="image" src="https://github.com/user-attachments/assets/302741ea-5d9c-4e7f-af0f-e0d5471f12d2" />

 4. Extract the contents to a folder of your choice on your computer.
-5. Double-click `pokepal.exe` to launch the application.
+5. Double-click `pokepal1.1.exe` to launch the application.

 > **⚠️ Important:** Ensure the **`data/`** folder stays in the same directory right alongside `pokepal.exe`.